There’s never been a more relevant time to consider hosting a virtual conference than now.

 - You can transition people into annual memberships, online courses, and more.
 As we’ve mentioned earlier, a virtual conference naturally lends itself to the benefits of connecting over time more deeply.

-The possibilities for creativity, energy, and deeper connection that start with the desire to host a virtual conference most certainly don’t end with a one-day event.
+The possibilities for creativity, energy, and deeper connection that start when planning how to host a virtual conference most certainly don’t end with a one-day event.

-We look forward to seeing how you host your virtual conference from here.
+We look forward to seeing where you take your virtual conference from here.